Criteria for ion acceleration in laboratory magnetized quasi-perpendicular collisionless shocks: when are 2D simulations enough?: Numerical results

 Similar to the maximum particle energy study, we consistently find that 3D simulations allow a higher fractions of particle to be accelerated, i.e. ion acceleration is suppressed in 2-dimensions.
 However, the acceleration efficiency drastically varies depending on the $(M_A,\beta)$ of the system.
 For the case ($M_A=25, \beta=2$), reported in Fig. \ref{fig:efficiency}a, we obtain $\varepsilon \sim 0.3\%$ in 3D, which does not reach saturation within $\sim 10 \omega_c^{-1}$.
 This results in a percentage fraction of accelerated ions at the 0.05\% level.
 In contrast, the 2D simulation yields $\varepsilon \sim 0.01$.
 Coherently with the measured spectrum, similarly, for ($M_A=25, \beta=5$), a difference between 2D and 3D simulations is observed, as reported in Fig. \ref{fig:efficiency}b, with $\varepsilon \sim 0.2\%$ and fraction of accelerated ions of 0.05\%, comparable to the value obtained for $\beta=2$.

-For $(M_A=25,\beta=18)$, ions undergo at most a few gyrations, leading to the saturation of $\varepsilon$ over time, as shown in Fig. \ref{fig:efficiency}c.
-In this case, the differences between 2D and 3D are smaller, with $\varepsilon \sim 0.05\%$.
+For $(M_A=28,\beta=18)$, ions undergo at most a few gyrations, leading to the saturation of $\varepsilon$ over time, as shown in Fig. \ref{fig:efficiency}c.
+In this case, the differences between 2D and 3D are smaller, with $\varepsilon \sim 0.05\%$, approximately a factor of 6 lower than in the ($M_A = 25$, $\beta = 2$) case—although some acceleration is still observed.
 A similar $\varepsilon$ and fraction of accelerated ions are obtained for ($M_A=19, \beta=2$), as reported in Fig. \ref{fig:efficiency}d, decreasing values compared to the higher $M_A$ and lower $\beta$ cases.
+These two cases serve as examples of weak, but nonzero, acceleration.